$1.16M For A 4-Room HDB In Clementi? Why This Integrated Development Commands Premium Prices

 7. The Clementi Ridges Connection: Location Trumps Everything

-Interestingly, four out of the top five most expensive 4-room transactions in Clementi are from nearby Clementi Ridges—the development that sits right next to the failed Trivelis DBSS project.
+Interestingly, four out of the top five most expensive 4-room transactions in Clementi are from nearby Clementi Ridges—the development that sits right next to the formerly controversial Trivelis DBSS project.

 For those with good memories, Trivelis became infamous when buyers complained that neighbouring Clementi Ridges units were both larger and cheaper than their DBSS purchases.
 This controversy reportedly contributed to the eventual discontinuation of the entire DBSS program.